Joyjeet045/Flux/README.md

 #### 2. The Coordinator (Smart Load Balancer)
 The Coordinator acts as the brain of the distribution layer.
 Instead of simple Round-Robin or Random dispatch, it implements a **Least Connections** strategy:
 - **Active Job Tracking**: It knows exactly how many jobs each worker is currently processing.
-- **CPU Tie-Breaker**: If two workers have the same job count, it selects the one with the lower CPU utilization (reported via heartbeats).
+- **Random Tie-Breaker**: If two workers have the same job count, one is selected randomly to ensure even distribution.
 - **Push-Based Dispatch**: Jobs are **pushed** to the best worker immediately, minimizing latency compared to worker polling.

 #### 3. The Scheduler (API & State)